A major fleet improvement programme is underway at Southeastern, which will help us to provide a better, more reliable and sustainable railway.

 The target

-• Better Mainline: The first phase of the Class 375 upgrade completed at the end of March 2024, bringing three-point plugs and USB power sockets to these trains for the first time as well as new LED lighting and energy metering.
+• Better Mainline: the Class 375 upgrade completed at the end of March 2024, bringing new lighting plus at seat power and USB sockets to these trains for the first time.
+The transfer of an additional 13 Class 377s began in December 2024.

 The fleet improvement programme